 - BEST BLACKOUT: VELIMAX Static Cling Total Blackout Window Film

-- BEST ONE-WAY MIRROR: WPCTEV Window Film One Way Mirror
+- BEST ONE WAY MIRROR: WPCTEV Window Film One Way Mirror Film

-- BEST NON-ADHESIVE: Gila Privacy Black Static Cling Window Film
+- EASIEST INSTALLATION: Gila Privacy Black Static Cling DIY Window Film

 Selecting the best type of window film depends both on its function and the desired look.
 Be creative and add a splash of color and fun patterns, or go for simple, practical films that provide privacy, protection from UV rays, and light control.
 Explore the following options to decide which style suits your needs best.